Scholarships & Funding

 The Scholarships are offered after application and interview.
-Priority will be given to applications which are received by Monday 31st of May 2021.
+Priority will be given to applications which are received by 31 May 2022.
 They are awarded on the basis of the quality of application, and the experience and skills of the candidate.

 On the Research and Innovation at NCAD pages of this website, you will find information on: research topics of current and recently completed PhD students; the work of our teaching and research staff; directions in research; and examples of some of our research and innovation partners.